dlineuroai-workshop/neuroai-2024/README.md

 # NeuroAI Workshop 2025

 Welcome to the official repository for the **NeuroAI Workshop 2025**!
-This workshop is part of the Deep Learning Indaba Conference, held on September 22nd, 2025, at Amadou Mahtar Mbow University (UAM) in Senegal.
+This workshop is part of the Deep Learning Indaba Conference, held on September 22nd, 2025, at University of Rwanda in Rwanda.

 ## About the Workshop